SergioRt1/Task-Planner/README.md

 ## Credentials

- You need to create a new user to get access.
+ * Username: SergioRt
+ * Password: 1234

+### You may need to refresh the page because heroku server is very slow and need to wake up.

 ### [Demo Firebase](https://taks-planner-app.firebaseapp.com)